gazebosim/gz-physics/tutorials/10_contact_slip_friction.md

 - Friction force magnitude is limited and proportional to the contact normal force.
+    - The friction coefficient µ is used to represent the maximum ratio of friction forces to normal forces `T / N` for a given contact.
+    - For a geometric interpretation, the arc-tangent of µ represents the maximum angle of a sloped surface for which a box can rest on the surface without sliding down due to gravity.
     - A generic mathematical expression of this limit in the two dimensions of the contact tangent plane requires a nonlinear constraint, for example with `T_x` and `T_y` representing the friction force x and y